balajiprabhu-github/balajiprabhu-github/README.md

 ### 🧠 About Me
 I’ve been building mobile apps for a while now — mostly Android and Flutter — and I love working on clean, scalable architectures.
-Lately, I’ve been diving into **AI-First Software Delivery**, experimenting with ways to bring a bit of AI magic into the everyday dev workflow.
+Lately, I’ve been diving into **AI-First Software Delivery**, experimenting with ways to bring a bit of AI tools into the everyday dev workflow.
-Always curious, always shipping. 🚀

 ---

 ### 🛠️ Tech Stack